-A guide to meal replacement shakes, protein sources and label considerations.
+A guide to meal replacement powders, protein sources and label considerations.

 *Note we are NOT talking about weight loss products.*

 As our time becomes a more and more valuable, powdered meal replacement shakes and powders have become more and more popular.
 They often provide fast, nutrient dense meals at a relatively low price.